isabella232/data-workbench.en-1/help/home/c-get-started/c-intf-anlys-ftrs/c-cstm-lcl.md

 ---
 description: Data Workbench is extremely flexible in the number of ways it can be customized.
-seo-description: Data Workbench is extremely flexible in the number of ways it can be customized.
-seo-title: Customize Data Workbench locally
 solution: Analytics
 title: Customize Data Workbench locally
 topic: Data workbench